ankitbioinfo/tempo/README.md

 ```

 ### Required packages built upon
 By default, these packages should install automatically.
-But if any version conflict exists, the user can install the specific version independently using pip command.
+However, if any version conflicts arise, you can manually install the specific versions using pip.

 ```shell
 scanpy==1.9.6
 seaborn==0.12.2